jamal-saeedi/jamal-saeedi.github.io/_pages/cv.md

   * Experienced in utilizing Python libraries such as DEAP, PySwarm, and PyGMO for implementing and solving optimization tasks.
 * Technologies and Frameworks:
   * Operating Systems: Familiar with Linux for development and deployment and Microsoft windows (WSL2).
-  * Version Control: Proficient in using GitHub for collaborative coding.
+  * Version Control: Proficient in using GitHub for collaborative coding and using PyTest with GitHub Actions.
   * Web Development: Proficient in Flask and FastAPI for building APIs with Python.
   * Data Analysis: Skilled in data manipulation and analysis using Pandas, and Numpy.
   * Parallel Programming: Proficient in multithreading and multiprocessing for optimizing program performance.